Gated community: Singapore

 Sentosa Cove is the only gated residential community in Singapore, containing 350 bungalows on a 99-year leasehold term.
 It is the only landed housing that can be purchased by non-citizens.
 Despite this, as of 2021, the properties transact at a lower price to comparable areas on the mainland.

 South Africa

 South Africa has an increasing number of gated communities, where the wealthy sometimes live in close proximity to the urban poor (yet with little contact between the two).

 Thailand

 Many housing estates in Thailand take the form of gated communities, targeted to the upper and middle classes.
 They may be managed by the development company or by resident committees.

 Gated communities are often referred to as mubans in Thailand.

 Turkey

 Turkey has several gated communities, especially in Istanbul and Ankara.
-Called "site" in Turkish, they are mostly located around the edge of the city.
+Called "kapalı site" in Turkish, they are mostly located around the edge of the city.

 United Arab Emirates

 In the United Arab Emirates, gated communities have exploded in popularity, particularly in Dubai, where the 2002 decision to allow foreigners to own freehold properties has resulted in the construction of numerous such communities built along various themes.
 Examples include The Lakes, Springs, Meadows, and Arabian Ranches.